 According to a study published in the Journal of Youth and Adolescence found that most parents don't know how negative they seem to appear to their teens.

-The researchers found that "when adolescents viewed parenting more negatively than parents did, adolescents showed elevated levels of broadband externalising behaviors and, specifically, aggressive behaviors."
+The researchers found that "when adolescents viewed parenting more negatively than parents did, adolescents showed elevated levels of broadband externalising behaviours and, specifically, aggressive behaviours."

 They add that when mothers misinterpreted their teen's anger, they were more likely to argue, storm off, or shut down.
 If it were fathers doing who misinterpret their teen, the teens are far more likely to be aggressive.

-Misaki Natsuaki, one of the study's authors, said that: "During adolescence, hormones surge through teens’ bodies, causing emotions that feel larger than life."
+Misaki Natsuaki, one of the study's authors, said: "During adolescence, hormones surge through teens’ bodies, causing emotions that feel larger than life."